-To ensure a smooth procurement process, please adhere to the following general lead times and notification requirements when submitting requests to the procurement department:
+To ensure a smooth procurement process, requisitioners should be prepared to adhere to the following general lead times and notification requirements when submitting requests to the Procurement Department:

-- Micro-Purchases: For micro-purchases, which are typically transactions involving minimal expenditure, the requestor should notify the procurement department at least five business days in advance of the needed good or service.
+- 1. Micro-Purchases: For micro-purchases, which are typically transactions involving minimal expenditure, the requisitioner should notify the Procurement Department 5-10 business days in advance of the needed good or service.
 This allows sufficient time for any necessary approvals and processing.
-Shipping times should be taken into consideration. - Simplified Acquisitions (Small Purchases): For small purchases, which fall within a higher expenditure range but do not require formal bidding, please provide notification to the procurement department 1-3 months prior to the anticipated purchase date.
-This ensures that adequate time is available for review, contacting vendors for quotes, and to secure any required documentation.

-Formal Procurements: For formal procurements, which involve larger expenditures and require a competitive bidding process, requestors should notify the procurement department 4-6 months before the need for the good or service or expiration of the existing contract.
+Shipping times should be taken into consideration. - 2.
+Simplified Acquisitions (Small Purchases): For small purchases, which fall within a higher expenditure range but do not require formal bidding, requisitioners should provide notification to the procurement department 2-3 months prior to the anticipated purchase date.
+This ensures that adequate time is available for review, contacting vendors for quotes, and to secure any required documentation. - 3.
+Formal Procurements: For formal procurements, which involve larger expenditures and require a competitive bidding process, requisitioners should notify the procurement department at least 6 months before the need for the good or service or expiration of the existing contract.
 More complex acquisitions could take even longer.
-This extended lead time is crucial to accommodate the complexities of formal bidding, evaluation, and contract award procedures.
+This extended lead time is crucial to accommodate the complexities of formal bidding, evaluation, approvals, and contract award procedures.